 Clinical research is an important component of our mission.
 We have several projects ongoing at any given time at the Centre, providing ample opportunities to get involved in our research.
 Indeed, we encourage our visiting veterinarians to actively participate in these efforts.

-The Veterinary Training Programme runs from April to October.
-We welcome visiting veterinary surgeons to join us for three weeks of intensive training, combining clinical skill development with didactic instruction.
+We welcome veterinary surgeons to join us for three weeks of intensive training, combining clinical skill development with didactic instruction all year round.

 Our programme’s primary mission is to train clinicians from countries where sea turtle medicine is the primary clinical practice, with a special focus on training veterinary surgeons from our neighboring countries.
-We are committed to providing this training without charge, acknowledging the challenges associated with specialised veterinary training for clinicians from developing countries.
+We are committed to providing this training without charge, acknowledging the challenges associated with specialised veterinary training for clinicians from countries with limited resources.

-To provide this resource, we require a modest fee from veterinary surgeons from developed countries to support the training of veterinary surgeons from developing countries.
-The fee for 2024 is £1,700 for three weeks, not including return domestic and international flights.
+To provide this resource, we require a modest contribution from veterinary surgeons from other countries to support this training and the operations of the centre.
+The fee for 2026 is £1,900 for three weeks, excluding return international and domestic flights.

 Testimonials